 Safety Tips & Etiquette

-- Remember that many dogs who visit the dog park are not socialized to children.
-Keep children close and allow no running, screaming or food.
-Do not allow your children to approach a dog without permission from the dog's handler.
+- Remember that many dogs who visit the dog park may not be socialized to children.
+Keep children close and allow no running, screaming, or food.
+Do not allow children to approach a dog without permission from the dog's handler.

-- Let your dog off-leash as soon as you arrive within the boundaries of the park.
-Mixing leashed and unleashed dogs commonly causes problems.
+- Let your dog roam off-leashed upon arrival to the park.
+Mixing leashed and off-leashed dogs commonly causes problems.
 Leashed dogs often feel threatened by the free dogs and will display provocative body language and defensive behavior.
 If you are uncomfortable about letting your dog off-leash, do not visit the off-leash park.

-- Be aware that dogs have different play styles, temperaments and physical abilities.
+- Be aware that dogs have different play styles, temperaments, and physical abilities.
 Many dogs love rambunctious play, but some dogs suffer from injuries and some are more timid and aloof.
-Always respect the wishes of the handler and be prepared to move to another area of the park if your dog is too rambunctious.
+Always respect the wishes of the handler, and always be prepared to move to another area of the park if your dog is too rambunctious.
 Leash up and leave if your dog is acting in an aggressive manner.

-- Pick up poop - always, everywhere!
-Thousands of dogs visit the off-leash dog park every month, and we want to keep it clean.
-Nobody likes to look at or step in dog poop.
+- Pick up any waste or feces left by your dog.
+Thousands of dogs visit the off-leash dog park every month.
 Plastic bags, supplied by visitors who bring recycled bags from home, are generally available in on-site storage boxes.

 - Keep the area safe and clean.
-Remove extra water jugs.
-Pick up trash, cigarette butts and orphan poops.
-Don't allow your dog to dig holes, which can cause injuries to unsuspecting people and dogs.
-Leave the site in better condition than you found it.
-Small actions, multiplied by thousands of visitors, are what keep our off-leash dog areas a success.
+Don't allow your dog to dig holes; holes can cause injuries to unsuspecting people and dogs.
+Leave the site in a better condition than you found it.
+Small actions, multiplied by thousands of visitors, are what keep off-leash dog areas a success.